quesada90/quesada90/README.md

 - 👋 Hi, I’m @quesada90
 - 👀 I’m interested in desing and technology.
-- 🌱 I’m currently learning Interaction Design and Computer Science.
+- 🌱 Learning Interaction Design and Computer Science.
-- 💞️ I’m looking to collaborate on creative coding projects.
+- 💞️ Looking to collaborate on creative coding projects.
-- 📫 How to reach me jquesada.design@gmail.com
+- 📫 Get in touch -> jquesada.design@gmail.com

 <!---
 quesada90/quesada90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.